Personal Information Protection Commission (Japan)

 The Personal Information Protection Commission (個人情報保護委員会, Kojin jōhō hogo iinkai) is a Japanese government commission charged with the protection of personal information.
-It was established on January 1, 2016 to replaces the Specific Personal Information Protection Commission.
+It was established on January 1, 2016 to replace the Specific Personal Information Protection Commission.
 The commission consisted of eight commissioners and a chairperson appointed by the Prime Minister with the consent of the National Diet.
 The number of commission members was increased from the initial four to eight in February 2016.